 No matter the workplace environment, you'll come to find that software plays a pretty big deal in the day-to-day operations of any particular business.
 Grocery stores use software to keep tabulations on stock, and sales figures.
 Sports teams use software for scouting purposes, graphic designers use a number of different software programs for their graphic design needs, be it video editing, photoshopping, or color correction. (click here for a definition of photoshopping) Writers use software to write their book or screenplay.
-Some dental offices, Oshawa dentist - Maxwell Heights for instance, use software to store files of each patient and for scheduling appointments.
+Some dental offices, the teeth whitening experts at Lake Street Dental for instance, use software to store files of each patient and for scheduling appointments.
 We could go on and on, with more examples, but we think you get our point by now.

 One industry we wanted to focus on a little more in depth when it comes to software is the airline industry.
 When it comes to the aviation and airline industry there are different types of airline software used, that helps keep things flowing smoothly.
 Be it booking flights, managing airline crew, ensuring flight operations are organized, etc.